fungking07/3100-project/Resource.md

 + [PHP e-commerce series](https://www.youtube.com/watch?v=xHj9wQYWIQ4&list=PLFPkAJFH7I0mitTSKDaoxwfLLf-wNNnVS)

   This is a tutorial series of an e-commerce website on YouTube.

+  This is the refernce for creating forum by PHP and MySQL.
++ [Creating Forum With PHP and MySQL] (https://www.youtube.com/watch?v=749ymaw-rCY)
 ___
 ### Tutorial
 ##### Frond-end